-China's Xi swears in Hong Kong leader as city marks 20 years of Chinese rule
+China's Xi Jinping warns of 'red line' in Hong Kong

 As officials prepared for the sanctioned event Saturday morning, scuffles broke out when a pro-democracy march was attacked by pro-China campaigners.

-Protesters had hoped to march on the flag-raising ceremony, but were prevented from moving more than a few hundred meters by flag-waving counter-demonstrators and a huge police cordon.
+Protesters had hoped to march on a flag-raising ceremony, but were prevented from moving more than a few hundred meters by flag-waving counter-demonstrators and a huge police cordon.

-Leaders including high-profile campaigner Joshua Wong were arrested and bundled into police vans as their supporters shouted "shame."
+Leaders including high-profile campaigner Joshua Wong were detained and bundled into police vans as their supporters shouted "shame."
+He was later released.

 The police cordon was swiftly dropped after 8 a.m. local time, after the flag-raising ceremony went smoothly, with pro-China crowds singing the national anthem and applauding.

+"Their goals were simple ... to prevent us from going to the ceremony," activist Avery Ng said Saturday.
+"I urge the people of Hong Kong, do not give up.
+If we give up, we will slowly deteriorate into what China is today."

-Lawmaker "Longhair" Leung Kwok-hung was also taken into custody.
-Friday night, he had urged Hong Kongers to march on Saturday to "have your voices heard."
+Lawmaker "Longhair" Leung Kwok-hung, a veteran pro-democracy activist, was also briefly taken into custody.
+"Patriotism is the last resort of thugs," he said after his release, and urged Hong Kongers to take to the streets for the annual pro-democracy march Saturday afternoon.

 The confrontation, and police response, exposes the tensions in the city between those who seek greater freedom and those loyal to leadership on the mainland.